Ben-Blair/CUST_Script/README.md

 Make sure the version for "Selenium.WebDriver.ChromeDriver" is the same as your Chrome-based browser.
 Mine is version 132.0.6834.8300

 To find the version, press the three lines at the top right of your browser, press help, then about.

+Change your Name and Google Form URL in the Program.cs file (Line 15 & 16)